paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 This function works as follows:

-- When called, returns an opaque `followSubscriptionId` that can used to match events and in various other `chainHead`-prefixed functions.
+- When called, returns an opaque `followSubscription` that can used to match events and in various other `chainHead`-prefixed functions.

 - Later, generates an `initialized` notification (see below) containing the hash of the current finalized block, and, if `runtimeUpdates` is `true`, the runtime specification of the runtime of the current finalized block.